 I am a Canadian who is a first-year diagnostic radiology resident in Targu Mures, Romania.
 Here, we follow a five-year path outlined by the EU and the European Society of Radiology (ESR).
 The problem is that the actual ” teaching ” element is virtually non-existent, and the program expects us to follow or shadow senior residents all day and read on our own.
 I am lost and overwhelmed by all the modalities I see here daily.
 For example, a typical day involves spending a few hours in an ultrasonography clinic, seeing conventional or plain film radiography cases, and a CT or MRI following a patient scan.

-Most often, the radiologists on staff are consulting with other physicians and it’s not like they have the time to point out things.
-I’ve decided to follow a structured plan and would REALLY, really appreciate a curriculum from you.
-What should I cover in my first 2 years?
+Most often, the radiologists on staff consult with other physicians, and it’s not like they have the time to point out things.
+I’ve decided to follow a structured plan and would appreciate your curriculum.
+What should I cover in my first two years?
 I know I’m asking a lot of you.
 Perhaps you can abbreviate your own institution’s plan for me?
-The first thing I’ve begun to do for myself is to revisit skeletal anatomy; including that of the head and neck.
-I don’t have a lot of text books here (in English, that is) but I have a ton of PDF books on my PC.
-This is proving to be another problem because I miss the tactile experience of actual textbooks and looking at a laptop all day is tiring.
+The first thing I’ve begun to do is revisit skeletal anatomy, including the head and neck.
+I don’t have a lot of textbooks here (in English, that is), but I have a ton of PDF books on my PC.
+This lack of physical textbooks is another problem because I miss the tactile experience of actual texts, and looking at a laptop all day is tiring.
 I will digress and hope to hear from you.
 Take your time 🙂

 Thanks for the great compliments.
 It is much appreciated and makes writing these posts all worth it!

-Hope this helps a bit,
+I hope this helps a bit,